sonic-net/SONiC/doc/mgmt/OpenConfig_System.md

 5. Verify that operations supported for gNMI/REST works fine for ssh-server timeout.
 6. Verify that operations supported for gNMI/REST works fine for logging and messages nodes.
 7. Verify that operations supported for gNMI/REST works fine for AAA (TACACS & RADIUS) nodes.
-8. Verify that operations supported for gNMI/REST works fine for memory nodes.
+8. Verify that operations supported for gNMI/REST works fine for login & motd banners.
-9. Verify that operations supported for gNMI/REST works fine for CPU nodes.
+9. Verify that operations supported for gNMI/REST works fine for up-time, boot-time, current-datetime & software-version.
 10. Verify that operations supported for gNMI/REST works fine for processes nodes.

 ## 6.2 Negative Test Cases